leobarone/IPSA_USP_EADA_2017/README.md

 If you have any question, you can always write to [me] (leobarone@gmail.com) or to [Victor] (victor.asaraujo@gmail.com).
 But, there is a nice way to share your questions, open issues or start discussions: use github to open an issue!

-Just click on "Issues" at the tab menu above, check if it doesn't yet exist (or if there is something very similar), and create your new issue (as in the illustration below)
+Just click on "Issues" at the tab menu above, or [here] (https://github.com/leobarone/IPSA_USP_EADA_2017/issues), check if it doesn't yet exist (or if there is something very similar), and create your new issue (as in the illustration below)

+You need to create a github account to create or comment and issue.
+This is a nice chance to do it!
+It's super cool and geek.

 ![alt text](https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Miscellania/issues.png "How to open issues")